publiccodenet/about/organization/roadmap.md

 Foundation For Public Code:

 * Provide codebase stewardship at scale
-* Grow member base aggressively
+* Grow our member base aggressively
 * Consolidate partner and affiliated organizations

 Members: